 Not all tests are created equal.
 If you’re studying for a class quiz, midterm, or final, you should take a different approach than if you are studying for the SAT, MCAT, USMLE, or another standardized exam.
-Here’s how to optimize performance on each.
+Here’s how to optimize your performance on each.

 The fundamentals of what makes for effective studying remains relatively constant.
 Prioritizing techniques with spaced repetition and active recall, practice problems, and flashcards should be core components of any highly effective study strategy.
 But in terms of big picture planning and how you allocate your time and energy, the best approach differs if you’re optimizing for high performance in class versus on a standardized exam.